-The Birth of Code/Body
+The Birth of Code | Body1

 Pre-Print: Akbari, A. (2024).
-The Birth of Code/Body.
+The Code/Body.
 In V. Steeves & B. Roessler (eds.).
 Being Human in A Digital World.
-Cambridge University Press. (all publication rights remain with the publisher.
+Edward Elgar. (all publication rights remain with the publisher.
 For a final version with page numbers, please consult the book)